A beauty pro employs what she learned in a class about facial techniques for estheticians for her new client.

 "Offering more treatments isn’t what sets you apart.
 The real difference?
 Knowing when to use them—and when to hold back."

-Risks Associated With Facial Services
+Risks Associated With Facial Techniques

 Even routine facial treatments carry some level of risk.
 Most issues come from doing too much, using the wrong product, or misreading what the skin can tolerate.